 Mary is a quality mare, with super balanced movement, which is inherited by her foals.
-She has pure Class 1 breeding and will be presented to BCPS for inspection once Covid restrictions are lifted.
+She has pure Class 1 breeding and achieved Class 1 status herself when presented to the BCPS for inspection in May 2021.

 While she has not been ridden herself, being a broodmare to date, Mary has a typical performance pony pedigree, which contains some of the rarer sire lines.

 Mary is out of the Class 1 mare Ballyerk Hazel - one of the foundation mares of the Ballyerk Stud in Ireland.
 Hazel is performance bred as her sire is the legendary Tulira Robuck, who as well as being a prolific sire of performance ponies, himself was Junior Champion & Reserve Supreme at Clifden, Champion Stallion at Clifden, Reserve Connemara Champion at R.D.S., 25 Mountain & Moorland Ridden championships in the UK, Supreme Champion at the E.C.P.S.
 Performance Show, Best of Breed & Third Overall in Mountain & Moorland Ridden at Olympia.
 Hazel's damsire, Matty's Rock, was a consistent sire of SJ ponies.